 Take a private bus out to the Mekong Delta (approximately 2–3 hours), then cruise up this mighty river on a sampan (traditional boat), one of the most common forms of transportation in these parts.
 Glide past farms and orchards to your guesthouse, set alongside a family home.
 Meet your hosts and take some time to wander the garden, relax or lend a hand with dinner preparations.
 Enjoy a southern Vietnamese feast on the wide verandah overlooking the garden as the sun goes down.

 Ho Chi Minh City

 For those who fancy an early morning cycle, join your hosts on a ride to the nearby village market for breakfast supplies for the group, and then enjoy a meal back at the homestay.
 Afterwards, return to Ho Chi Minh City by bus.
 The rest of your day is at your leisure.
-Perhaps sample some of the delights on offer at KOTO cafe.
-This is an inspiring initiative that helps support the area’s street kids by offering them training in hospitality.
-If you've got energy left in the evening, head out to enjoy a final Vietnamese meal with your new friends.
+If you've got energy left in the evening, you might choose to enjoy a final Vietnamese meal with your new friends.

 Ho Chi Minh City

 With no activities planned for today, you are free to depart the accommodation at any time.
 If you wish to spend more time in Ho Chi Minh City, we’ll be happy to organise additional accommodation (subject to availability).